 This year, our bills also include small adjustments to reflect our performance in delivering service against the commitments we agreed with our customers and Ofwat at our last price review.
 These are called Outcome Delivery Incentives (ODIs).

-In 2018/19 there will be a small reduction in our charges for both water and waste because of the ODIs that are included in bills.
+In 2019/20 there will be a small reduction in our bills overall because of ODIs.

 - For water, there is a small reduction because we missed some of our targets.
 We hope to improve our performance in future.

-- For waste water, we delivered a great level of improvement last year but we have decided to defer some of the increases for ODIs.
-Since inflation is high, we don't think this is the right time to include further increases in customer bills.
+- For waste water, there is an increase because we delivered a great level of improvement last year.
+We have decided to defer some of the increases for ODIs because inflation is quite high and we don't think this is the right time to include further increases in customer bills.

-Overall, the bill per day will be around ¾ pence higher as a result of performance incentives compared with the 1½ pence last year.
+Overall, the bill per day will be around ¾ pence lower this year as a result of performance incentives (last year they were ¾ pence higher as a result of incentives).

 Discover more about all the different activities that make up your bill and how we’ve improved our service.